viranmalaka/cocktail-book/README.md

 # Cocktail Book

+online demo will be available in [vercel app here](https://cocktail-book.vercel.app/)

 ### How to run
 - execute `yarn install` in the root dir
 - execute `yarn start` in the root dir. it will start webpack server on port 3000